abmajith/verilog-riscV32I-machine/README.md

 **Encoding Scheme**
 In the *RV32I* instructions set, the encoding scheme is quite regular and it simplifies the decoding and circuit construction for the hardware designer.
-Let's break down the basic encoding scheme and fields in the 32-bit instructions. <br />
+Let's break down the basic encoding scheme and fields in the 32-bit instructions.
-**Opcode Field** 7 bits subfield, specifying the general category of the instruction, always resides at 7 LSBs of the instruction. <br />
+- **Opcode Field** 7 bits subfield, specifying the general category of the instruction, always resides at 7 LSBs of the instruction. <br />

-**Funct3 Field** 3 bits subfield, providing additional information within certain instruction categories (like differentiating between load, and store on arithmetic operations). <br />
+- **Funct3 Field** 3 bits subfield, providing additional information within certain instruction categories (like differentiating between load, and store on arithmetic operations).

-**Funct7 Field** 7 bits subfield, used for extended arithmetic operations in certain instructions. <br />
+- **Funct7 Field** 7 bits subfield, used for extended arithmetic operations in certain instructions. <br />

-**Immediate Field** subfield length varies depending on the instruction (20 bits and 12 bits subfields are the most common ones), used for specifying immediate values (constant) in immediate instructions. <br />
+- **Immediate Field** subfield length varies depending on the instruction (20 bits and 12 bits subfields are the most common ones), used for specifying immediate values (constant) in immediate instructions.

-**Register Fields** Typically two or three fields of 5 bits wide, addressing 32 general-purpose registers. <br />
+- **Register Fields** Typically two or three fields of 5 bits wide, addressing 32 general-purpose registers.

 *Opcode field* is always assured to be present in the 7 LSBs bits of instruction, unlike *Funct3,